BrowserBox/BrowserBox/README.md

 ## Easy install trouble shooting

+### Windows systems (and Mingw and Cygwin)

 If you're on Git Bash (or Cygwin, or Mingw) you might have trouble using `npm i -g remoteview`.

-First make sure you configure npm
+Make sure you configure npm

 `npm config set script-shell "C:\\Program Files\\git\\bin\\bash.exe"`

+### Binaries

+If you use a [binary](https://github.com/dosyago/BrowserGap/releases/latest), make sure you have Google chrome installed.
+You might also need to run the `setup_machine.sh` script, to make sure you have all dependencies of Google chrome headless installed.

 ## Docker build